Dooriin/AEM-Health-Check/README.md

 ### Periodic State Saving

-When the `--saveState` is set to always, Browsertrix Crawler will also save the state automatically during the crawl, as set by the `--saveStateInterval` setting.
+When the `--saveState` is set to always,  Crawler will also save the state automatically during the crawl, as set by the `--saveStateInterval` setting.
 When The crawler will keep the last `--saveStateHistory` save states and delete older ones.
 This provides extra backup, in case the crawl fails unexpectedly, or is not terminated via Ctrl-C, several previous crawl states are still available.

 ## Creating and Using Browser Profiles

-Browsertrix Crawler also includes a way to use existing browser profiles when running a crawl.
+ Crawler also includes a way to use existing browser profiles when running a crawl.
 This allows pre-configuring the browser, such as by logging in to certain sites or setting other settings, and running a crawl exactly with those settings.
 By creating a logged in profile, the actual login credentials are not included in the crawl, only (temporary) session cookies.